Michael J Clark (wassname)

 vGROUT: steering vectors for reward-hacking suppression (partial negative, Jun 2026)

 Can we use a hacking vector to remove reward hacking with gradient routing?
 Somewhat.
 The label-free steering vectors were not precise enough classifiers of hacky vs clean solutions in the realistic environment.
-The useful clue was initialization: signed-CorDA partially suppressed hacking by absorbing gradients into the hack-initialized quarantine adapter, dropping held-out hack from 0.759 to 0.218 in one 4B run.
-This is not a deployable operating point, but it is useful evidence because it uses synthetic pairs not labels, and strong labels may not be available for unknown reward hacks during frontier training.
+This was a negative result, but we went on to look at other unsupervised ways to route gradients.
+The useful clue was initialization: signed-CorDA partially suppressed hacking by absorbing gradients into the hack-initialized quarantine adapter, dropping held-out hack from 0.529 to 0.195 (~63%) in one 4B run.
+Unsupervised gradient routing is a useful research direction because it uses synthetic pairs not labels, and strong labels may not be available for unknown reward hacks during frontier model training.

 Weak-to-strong character steering (WIP, with Lyptus)

-Weight steering offers an interface where a weaker model can modify a larger model’s moral character by interviewing it and creating persona pairs (weight steering because it beats activation steering by my measures).
+Weight steering offers an interface where a weaker model can modify a larger model’s moral character by interviewing it and creating persona pairs (weight steering because in my comparison it moved the target slightly further than activation steering, with the lowest run-to-run variance in the table).
 It can be iterative, can hopefully allow a large gap between weak and strong, and might even scale favourably with model size.
 Early draft is public now: a 9B teacher steering a 27B student toward “defer less to authority, care more”, with no human labels.

-Released along the way: steering-lite (hackable, calibrated activation steering), lora-lite (single-file LoRA on forward hooks), steer-heal-love (KL-constrained repeated steering that stays coherent), tinymfv (fast logprob eval of moral preference change).
+Released along the way: steering-lite (hackable, calibrated activation steering), lora-lite (single-file LoRA on forward hooks), steer-heal-love (KL-constrained repeated steering that stays coherent).

 selected works